-So, Intel had 4.098B in shares outstanding, which we will later use to compute the intrinsic value of the stock.
+So, Intel had 4.072B in shares outstanding.
+This will be used to calculate the per-share intrinsic value of the stock.

-Now, one of the most important steps in a DCF calculation is to account for the time value of money (TVM), which states that a dollar today is worth more than a dollar in the future due to its potential earning capacity.
-Therefore, you must discount any money you project into the future to find the present value figures, which you can then use in a DCF calculation.
+Now, one of the most important steps in a DCF model is to account for the time value of money (TVM), which states that a dollar today is worth more than a dollar in the future due to its potential earning capacity.
+Therefore, you must discount any cash you forecast/project into the future to estimate the present value worth, which you can then use in a DCF calculation.